AP Analysis: Taiwan vote signals growing divide with China

 That is no longer a realistic goal, and with each passing decade, Chiang’s dream has been replaced by a growing sense that Taiwan is not a part of China, particularly among the younger generations.
 They see their home as a separate entity with its own democratic ideals and don’t want to be subsumed by China and its ruling Communist Party.

-The long-running and violent pro-democracy protests in Hong Kong that started last June reinforced that sentiment.
+The long-running and at times violent pro-democracy protests in Hong Kong that started last June reinforced that sentiment.

 Early in 2019, Chinese leader Xi Jinping proposed talks with Taiwan on joining China under a “one-country, two-systems” framework similar to the one that governs Hong Kong, the former British colony returned to China in 1997.